 - Reimbursement for money spent during project, up to $1,500

-Note: If your project requires IRB approval, confirmation of IRB approval must be submitted to the Office of Engaged Learning prior to dispersal of funds.
+If a project requires IRB review, the official IRB approval letter must be submitted to the Office of Engaged Learning prior to dispersal of funds.

 Mentor Letter of Recommendation